prashantrathee/occupy/README.md

 # Occupy
 Documents describing Occupy' basic functionalities, which is an android application aimed at streamlining the process of recruiting help for daily chores such as gardening and baby-sitting.

-Sure, here's a basic README file template for your GitHub repository based on the project description you provided:

 ---